 We have seen VBA in excel and how we automate our tasks in excel with creating macros, in Microsoft Outlook we also have a reference for VBA and using which we can control outlook using VBA, this makes our repeated tasks in outlook easier to automate, and similar to excel we need to enable the developer feature to use VBA in outlook.

-The beauty of VBA is we can reference other Microsoft object like PowerPoint, Word, and Outlook.
-We can create beautiful presentations, we can work with Microsoft word document and finally, we can send the emails as well.
-Yes, you heard it right, we can send emails from excel itself.
+The beauty of VBA is we can reference other Microsoft objects like PowerPoint, Word, and Outlook.
+We can create beautiful presentations.
+We can work with Microsoft word document, and finally, we can send the emails as well.
+Yes, you heard it right.
+We can send emails from excel itself.
 This sounds awkward but at the same time puts a smile on our face as well.
 In this article, I will show you how to work with Microsoft Outlook object from excel using VBA coding.
 Read on…

 How do we Reference Outlook from Excel?

-Remember Outlook is an object and we need to set the reference to this in the object reference library.
-To set the Outlook object to reference follow below steps.
+Remember, Outlook is an object, and we need to set the reference to this in the object reference library.
+To set the Outlook object to reference, follow the below steps.

 Step 1: Go to Visual Basic Editor.